Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks Progress.md

 - **No base items fading**: Items placed in bases now don't fade in.
 - **Land_tree_01 no light**.
 - **Universal creature decoy**: Makes the creature decoy work on all predators.
+- **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in if graphics quality is set to high.
+- **No deposit pop in**: Resource deposits no longer pop in if graphics detail is set to high.

 ---